 If wish to accept your appointment as Executor, then you should contact us to discuss making an application for a Grant of Probate of the will to the Supreme Court of New South Wales.
 See the further questions below about making an application for a Grant of Probate.

 The Executor is the person who is appointed or named in the Will to act as the Executor.

 The beneficiary is any person named or described in the will as being entitled to receive a gift or share of the estate of a deceased person.

 What do I do if there is no will?

 If the deceased died without a will, then they are said to have died "intestate".
-In Australia, the relevant "laws of intestacy" will then apply to determine who is entitled to receive the deceased's assets.
+In NSW, the relevant "laws of intestacy" will then apply to determine who is entitled to receive the deceased's assets.
 The people who are entitled to receive the assets will depend on the relationships the deceased had and the relevant people who have survived him or her.
 In some circumstances, where there is no surviving spouse (including de facto spouse) children or other relatives, the estate may pass to the government.